Janvcd/janvcd/README.md

 # 👋 Hi, I'm Janhavi Jadhav

-🎓 MS in Management Information Systems (May 2025)
+🎓 MS in Management Information Systems
 📍 Based in New York | Open to full-time roles in Data Science, Cloud, and AI/ML Engineering
 💡 Passionate about leveraging data and intelligent systems to solve real-world problems